Northern Australia Geochemical Survey

 - Bulk sample properties (Munsell colour, pH and EC);

-- Results of XRF analyses and ICP-MS analyses for the fine (<75 mm) fraction of the samples;
+- Results of XRF analyses and ICP-MS analyses for the coarse (< 2 mm) and fine (<75 mm) fraction of the samples;

 - Digital map images for (1) individual chemical elements that passed quality control and assurance requirements and for (2) principal components for the element datasets compiled in this study.
-The complete dataset can be downloaded from Geoscience Australia Data and Publications database: http://pid.geoscience.gov.au/dataset/ga/120116
+The complete datasets can be downloaded from Geoscience Australia Data and Publications database: data release I and data release II.

 - Reports and digital maps summarising the project results; presentation of results to stakeholders at workshops and conferences.

-- Recommendations on using low-density (1 site per >500 km2) soil geochemistry in Australia as a tool for mineral exploration in areas covered by rocks younger than mineralisation.
+- Recommendations on using low-density (1 site per >500 km2) soil geochemistry in Australia as a tool to aid mineral exploration in areas covered by rocks younger than mineralisation.

-The project is being undertaken in collaboration with the Geological Surveys of the Northern Territory, Western Australia, Queensland and South Australia.
+The project is being undertaken in collaboration with the Geological Surveys of the Northern Territory and Queensland.
 Further collaboration with industry, academia and other government and research organisations will enhance the type of data collected and the quality and breadth of analysis and data interpretation.

 Sample processing for the first stage of the project has been completed in collaboration with the Alice Springs Aboriginal and Torres Strait Islander not-for-profit company, the Centre for Appropriate Technology (CAT).
 Partnering with CAT has given Geoscience Australia the opportunity to access a local workforce, providing employment and training for Indigenous workers.